-The BenQ HT2150ST's throw ratio of 0.69 to 0.83 is shorter than most of the leading home cinema projectors on the market.
+The throw ratio of the HT2150ST is 0.69 to 0.83, which is shorter than most of the leading home cinema projectors on the market.
 This can make a huge difference in many home theaters.
-For instance, placing the projector just over 8 feet from the screen can create a massive 150" picture, a feat that would require most projectors to be around 14 feet from the screen.
-This opens up the opportunity for massive pictures in even smaller rooms, or in rooms where all the convenient mounting opportunities tend to be closer to the screen.
+For instance, placing the projector just over 8 feet from the screen can create a massive 150" picture, which would require most projectors to be around 14 feet from the screen.
+This opens up the opportunity for massive pictures in even smaller rooms or rooms where all the convenient mounting opportunities are closer to the screen.

 Ease of Use

-The BenQ HT2150ST's remote control was also our testers' favorite.
+The remote control for the HT2150ST is also a favorite among our testers.
 Its buttons are well labeled and easy to press.
 The button layout is intuitive, allowing you to easily scroll through color modes, adjust contrast and other settings, and correct for keystoning.
-The entire control panel is backlit with a red light that doesn't affect your night vision but allows you to clearly read the labels on each button.
-The light stays on for about eight seconds after you've pushed a button, and can also be turned off instantly by pushing the 'light' button in the upper right-hand corner.
-This backlight is especially useful if you're using the projector's built-in speakers as it allows you to easily adjust the volume mid-movie.
+The entire control panel is backlit with a red light that doesn't affect your night vision but still allows you to clearly read the labels on each button.
+The light stays on for about eight seconds after you've pushed a button and can also be turned off instantly by pushing the 'light' button in the upper right-hand corner.
+This backlight is especially useful if you're using the projector's built-in speakers, as it allows you to easily adjust the volume mid-movie.

-We found this relatively dim brightness level to be ideal for viewings in a dark home theater, though it was just a bit weak for viewings in a well lit room.
-The BenQ HT2150ST retained its sharp resolution and stellar contrast ratio when projecting in ambient light, but some colors became a bit washed out.
-White areas in text and graph heavy pages took on a blue tint.
-Skin tones lost their healthy glow and looked a bit paler.
-Colors in general became a bit duller and lost some of their luster.
-We certainly wouldn't suggest the BenQ HT2150ST if you're looking specifically for a high definition presentation projector.
-If that's what you're in the market for you should check out the Epson EX9200.
+We find this relatively dim brightness level to be ideal for viewings in a dark home theater, though it is just a bit weak in a well-lit room.
+The HT2150ST retained its sharp resolution and stellar contrast ratio when projecting in ambient light, but some colors become washed out.
+White areas in text and graph-heavy pages take on a blue tint.
+Skin tones lose their healthy glow and look a bit paler.